boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Connecting to a repository server .................................

-The first step to work with the GeoGig plugin is to connect to a GeoGig WebAPI endpoint, which serves a collection of repositories.
+The first step to work with the GeoGig plugin is to connect to a GeoGig server.

-Click the |add_server| *Add GeoGig server* button. the following dialog opens:
+Click the |add_server| *Add GeoGig server* button on the :guilabel:`GeoGig Navigator`.
+The following dialog opens:

 .. figure:: img/addrepos.png

-Enter the :guilabel:`URL` to the WebAPI endpoint (example: http://192.168.1.87:8182/), a :guilabel:`Title` to identify the service, and click :guilabel:`OK`.
+Enter the :guilabel:`URL` to the WebAPI endpoint (example: http://192.168.1.87:8182/), a :guilabel:`Title` to identify the service, then click :guilabel:`OK`.

-A new entry in the :guilabel:`GeoGig Navigator` will be added, which will contain all repositories served by the chosen endpoint.
+A new entry in the :guilabel:`GeoGig Navigator` will be added, which will contain all repositories served by the chosen server.

 .. figure:: img/reposinnavigator.png